Nebraska Criminal Statute of Limitations

 Generally, the statute of limitations starts when the crime occurs.
 But, in circumstances where it’s difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock or extend the limitations period.

-Child pornography.
-For instance, Nebraska law allows certain possession of child pornography cases to be prosecuted seven years after the commission of the offense or seven years after the victim's 18th birthday, whichever is later.
+Child sexual abuse material.
+For instance, Nebraska law allows charges for possession of child sexual abuse material to be prosecuted seven years after the commission of the offense or seven years after the victim’s 18th birthday, whichever is later.

 Fleeing from justice.
 Also, if a person tries to “evade” (avoid) arrest for a crime, the law gives the prosecutor extra time to file charges.
 In Nebraska, the statute of limitations doesn’t apply to any person fleeing from justice.